 In preparing the financial report, management is responsible for assessing the Entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intend to liquidate the Entity or to cease operations, or have no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Entity's financial reporting process.
+The Trustees are responsible for overseeing the Entity's financial reporting process.